Makena-Wambui/AirBnB_clone/README.md

 TESTS
 -------
 The tests folder contains tests for all classes and the console.
-I used te unittest module to test my code.
+I used the unittest module to test my code.